 The global smart mirror market was valued at $1,750.0 million in 2017, while Europe was the highest contributor to the global market the same year.
 The smart mirror market is projected to reach $4,118.7 million by 2025, registering a CAGR of 11.5% from 2018 to 2025.

-Well, basically, everyone, or it will be, at least.
-It has many benefits, perfectly fits in with IoT trends, provides valuable data for its users, and most importantly, it makes your life easier.
-For instance, in the residential sector, it can be used for recognizing people, learning and catering to their daily habits and needs, making it an essential part of a SMART home.
+Well, basically, everyone, or everyone will in the future, if we are to trust the market predictions.
+Smart mirrors have many benefits; they fit in perfectly with IoT trends, provide valuable data to their users, and most importantly, they make our lives easier.
+For instance, in the residential sector, a smart mirror can be used for recognizing people, learning and catering to their daily habits and needs, making it an essential part of a smart home.

 This year, on January 2, Amazon was granted a patent for a smart mirror that will enable buyers to try on clothes in the comfort of their home and then order online.
 Multiple retail chains and solution providers are testing different ways to engage their customers by providing more enjoyable and seamless shopping experience in the digital age.
 Users are encouraged to share images with their friends via social media, receive feedback on their outfits, applied makeup or accessories and ultimately complete the purchase without diving in the cramped changing rooms or using makeup testers.
 Many cosmetics retailers are cutting back on product costs by using virtual makeup display stands and smart mirrors so users can try a variety of products without using testers.